mlswg/mls-protocol/draft-barnes-mls-protocol.md

 This document present two different potential approaches, ART and TreeKEM, for generating and managing group secrets using Ratchet tree datastructures.
-These are constructed as a series of asymetric keypairs in a left-balanced binary tree arrangement, with each user knowing their direct path, and thus being able to compute the shared root secret.
+Both are constructed as a series of asymetric keypairs in a left-balanced binary tree arrangement, with each user knowing their direct path, and thus being able to compute the shared root secret.